-If that is the case, and you’re the spouse who operates within a high-risk industry, then you may want to consider having your property under your spouse’s name.
+If that is the case, and you’re the spouse who operates within a high-risk industry, then you may want to consider having the property under your spouse’s name.

-Generally, if the low-risk spouse owns the property in your portfolio, it would be difficult for one of your creditors to gain control of that property.
+Generally, if the low-risk spouse owns the property in the portfolio, it would be difficult for one of your creditors to gain control of that property.

 So, another way you can protect your assets is to transfer any property held in your name to your spouse’s name.